Multipole expansion at the level of the action: Scalar Field

 \subsection{Radiation field far from the source}

 At a distance $R \gg \lambda \gg a$ only the $1/R$ component of the field is relevant and we may neglect the components which fall off faster than $1/R$.
 The field $\phi(t, \mathbf x)$ can be computed from the one-point function, i.e. the $\phi$-emission amplitude with a retarded propagator for the $\phi$ leg.
-The use of the retarded propagator in diagrammatic field theory calculations can be derived in the in-in formalism \cite{Schwinger:1951nm}.
+The use of the retarded propagator in diagrammatic field theory calculations can be derived in the in-in formalism \cite{inin}.
+Its usefulness in the context of NRGR was first emphasized in \cite{Galley:2009px}.
 For classical calculations of the field (i.e. the one-point function), one can show that the use of retarded propagators is the only modification the in-in formalism implies, even if nonlinearities and multiple couplings to a source are considered.
 Let us show how to isolate the leading $1/R$ piece of the multipole expanded radiation field.
 For that purpose it is convenient to write the multipole expanded action of Eq. (\ref{eq_MPactionphi}) as

 and we require the retarded propagator which in d=4 spacetime dimensions reads in coordinate space

 Then the field or the one-point function is given by

 Note that the spatial derivatives can either act on the delta function $\delta(t - y^0 - |\mathbf x - \mathbf y|)$ or on the factor $1 / |\mathbf x - \mathbf y|$.
 For one spatial derivative acting on these two possibilities we have